Survival log

 How do I survive longer in 100 Days At Sea?

-What confirms day progression?
+What shows day progression?

 Official badges track day 1, 5, 10, 20, 30, 40, 50, 60, 70, 80, 90, and 100 milestones.